marcandrebrochu/todo/README.md

 ## Usage

-After linking or copying or whatever you want the script somewhere that is accessible from your `$PATH`, you can start using it as such.
+After linking or copying or whatever you want the script somewhere that is accessible from your `$PATH`, you can start using the utility.
+There's no install script yet.

 ### Adding a new item
 ```